McStasMcXtrace/Schools/ESS_May_2021/Friday_May_7th/3_Writing_a_component/Write_a_component/README.md

-# Recipe for writing a perfectly falt semipermeable mirror
+# Recipe for writing a perfectly flat semipermeable mirror

 * Copy ```Arm.comp``` from ```$MCSTAS/optics``` to the local workdir, rename to ```Mirror_simple.comp```
 * Edit the file changing all instances of Arm to Mirror_simple